MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/Pallets/Assign_ItemChild_to_LP_Pallet_From_WR.md

 {
   "Error": {
-    "Code": "Not inserted",
-    "Message": "There is already a line previously created in the LP Pallet with the same number" }
-}

-{
-  "Error": {
     "Code": "Not Found",
     "Message": "The Warehouse Receipt No. does not match the LP Pallet Document No."
   }